5 Best Pillows for Neck and Shoulder Pain: Top Picks for Restful Sleep

 Side Sleeper-Specific Features:

-How the Cube Design Targets Side Sleeper Problems
+How the Pillow Cube Supports Side Sleepers

 Adjustment Period: Some people need a few nights to get used to the unique shape, especially if they’re coming from traditional flat pillows.
-The firm support may feel different initially but typically provides better long-term pain relief.

 How to Choose a Pillow Based on Your Neck or Shoulder Discomfort